Ian Tyson

-Ian Dawson Tyson (25 September 1933 – 29 December 2022) was a Canadian singer-songwriter who wrote several folk songs, including "Four Strong Winds" and "Someday Soon", and performed with partner Sylvia Tyson as the duo Ian & Sylvia.
+Ian Dawson Tyson (25 September 1933 – 29 December 2022) was a Canadian singer-songwriter who wrote many folk and cowboy songs, including "Four Strong Winds" and "Someday Soon", and performed with partner Sylvia Tyson as the duo Ian & Sylvia. as well as a solo act after the duo split up in 1975.

 Early life and education

 Ian Dawson Tyson was born on 25 September 1933, in Victoria, British Columbia, to George and Margaret Tyson.
 His father George was an insurance salesman and polo enthusiast who emigrated from England in 1906.
 Growing up in Duncan, British Columbia, he learned to ride horses on his father's farm, and eventually became a rodeo rider in his late teens and early twenties.
 He took up the guitar while in hospital recovering from a broken ankle sustained in a rodeo accident.
 Fellow Canadian country artist Wilf Carter was a musical influence.
 He graduated from the Vancouver School of Art in 1958.